HewlettPackard/dc-rl/sphinx/usage/customci.rst

 -----------------------

   - Add the new carbon intensity data files to the :code:`data/CarbonIntensity` folder
-  - Update the :code:`cintensity_file` entry in :code:`env_config` with the path to the new carbon intensity file
+  - Update the :code:`cintensity_file` entry in :code:`DEFAULT_CONFIG` dictionary in :code:`sustaindc_env.py` with the path to the new carbon intensity file